 Many studies point to the benefits of taking notes by hand.
 While a device offers many useful functions, when you’re writing in a notebook you’re focused on the task.
 There’s no opportunity to check your email, browse Facebook, or price out patio furniture when you’re staring at a lined page.

 There’s also an important tactile element.
 Personally, I connect writing with a pen and memory.
-And since I’ve got these handwritten notes,
+And since I’ve got these handwritten notes, the process of copying them to a Google Doc or similar means I’m engaging with the material a second time.

 Speed and Precision

 Laptops are another popular and increasingly common way to take notes.
-With so many powerful and dedicated Apps for note taking, it’s no surprise that many prefer their screen to a notebook.
+With so many powerful and dedicated Apps for note-taking, it’s no surprise that many prefer their screen to a notebook.
 With tools like Microsoft OneNote and Evernote, it’s never been simpler to take and review your notes.

 And digital notes provide many simple means of collaborating.
 So even if you’re devoted to writing out notes, there’s a good chance you’ll be typing them too!